 I am a lazy backpacker who does not fold and pack clothes carefully in a suitcase, but shoves everything in a backpack and rushes off for her next adventure.
 I also roll my sweaters up and use them as pillows when travelling long distances on planes, buses or trains.
 At my destination, I just shake out the alpaca base layer I want to wear and it’s wrinkle-free!

-I reuse clothes as long as I can before washing, instead of doing laundry on a particular schedule.
-During previous travels, I have found that my synthetic t-shirts get stinky after only a couple of uses and my synthetic fleece seemed to pick up a new stain every day.
-But I have worn the same alpaca tank top every day for a month, without a hint of body odor, and the characteristics of the wool fibers make the garments water resistant, so those pesky stains roll right off!
-Since you can wear the same garment for longer, you can pack one alpaca wool shirt for every two or three synthetic t-shirts you would usually take.
+I reuse clothes as long as I can before washing, instead of doing laundry on a particular timetable.
+During previous travels, I have found that my synthetic t-shirts get smelly after only a couple of uses and my synthetic fleece seemed to pick up a new stain every day.
+But I have worn the same alpaca vest top every day for a month, without a hint of body odour, and the characteristics of the wool fibres make the garments water resistant, so those pesky stains roll right off!
+Since you can wear the same garment for longer, you can pack one alpaca wool t-shirt for every two or three synthetic t-shirts you would usually take.

 - LIGHTWEIGHT AND PACKABLE